quicwg/load-balancers/draft-ietf-quic-load-balancers.md

     container retry-service-config {
       description
         "Configuration of Retry Service.
 If supported-versions is empty, there is no retry service.
-If token-keys is empty, it uses the non-shared- state service.
+If token-keys is empty, it uses the non-shared-state service.
 If present, it uses shared-state tokens.";

       leaf-list supported-versions {
         type uint32;
         description
           "QUIC versions that the retry service supports.
-If empty, there is no retry service.";
+If empty,i there is no retry service.";
       }

       leaf unsupported-version-default {